kubernetes/kops/docs/cli/kops_replace.md

 ### Examples

 ```
-  # Replace a cluster specification using a file
+  # Replace a cluster desired configuration using a YAML file
   kops replace -f my-cluster.yaml

   # Note, if the resource does not exist the command will error, use --force to provision resource